rahuls0723/UVM-TestBench-for-Parity-Generator/README.md

-# UVM TestBench for Parity Generator
+# SystemVerilog UVM TestBench for Parity Generator
 Complete UVM TestBench For Verification Of Parity Generator